translate/pootle/docs/server/fabric_commands.rst

     $ fab production:branch=feature/extension-actions,repo=git://github.com/unho/pootle.git,feature=yes stage_feature

-This example is like the previous one, with the addition of the :option:`feature` argument that triggers the altering of several settings.
+This example is like the previous one, with the addition of the ``feature`` argument that triggers the altering of several settings.
 That altering is necessary for working with feature-staging servers.